Reporting Emergencies & Less Critical Situations

 - The return of a runaway child

-- A hit and run traffic collision when no longer at the scene of the collision
+- A hit and run traffic collision where you are no longer at the scene of the collision

-If you are not sure if your situation is an emergency, call 911.
+If you are not sure if your situation is an emergency, DIAL 911.

 To Report an Incident to 911 or 253-852-2121